bc-python-OLD-IT-WILL-BE-REMOVED/mistool/README.md

 Join with a last special text
 -----------------------------

-You can join several strings with a special final separator as the examples abov show.
+You can join several strings with a special final separator as the examples above show.

 ```python
 >>> from mistool.string_use import joinand